VISION 2025

 Better health care awaits

 Healthcare around the world awaits a great disruption.
-Doctors are in constant short supply and burnt out, insurance is broken and refuses payouts, drugs are too expensive to develop ($2.6 billion per drug) and cost more than anyone is paying, and finally, the breaking point I read last month, out-of-pocket care is cheaper than insurance.
+Doctors are in short supply and burnt out, insurance is broken and refuses payouts, drugs are too expensive to develop ($2.6 billion per drug) and cost more than anyone pays, and finally, the breaking point I read last month: out-of-pocket care cheaper than insurance.

 Enough whining.
 I was whining almost 2 years ago when I was first exposed to broken healthcare in the US.
 I said I’m inserting companies into every facet of healthcare to disrupt it fully.
 A new vision of health care.
 This vision is slightly clearer 2 years later.